Universal scaling of the velocity field in crack front propagation

 We now turn to the temporal correlation function.
-The results are shown on Figs.~\ref{Fig:G(tau)_simus} and \ref{Fig:G(tau)_manip} where we plot the non-connected correlation function which corresponds to $G_v(\tau) + v_d^2$ and normalize it by dividing by $v_d^2$.
+The results are shown on Figs.~\ref{Fig:Correlations_manip} and \ref{Fig:G(tau)_simus} where we plot the correlation function $G_v(\tau) + v_d^2$ and normalize it by dividing by $v_d^2$.
 The parts of the curves below $1$ correspond to anticorrelation.
-Again numerical simulations show a perfect collapse on the scaling form \eqref{eq:Gv(tau)} with a unique $t^*$ and the asymptotic form of equation~\eqref{eq:scaling form Gv(tau)} is verified : the exponent $\beta/(\nu z) \simeq 0.50$ at small scale is recovered and the anticorrelation displays a power law decay $1/\tau^{2}$ (see inset in Fig.~\ref{Fig:G(tau)_simus}).
+Again numerical simulations show a perfect collapse on the scaling form \eqref{eq:Gv(tau)} with a unique $t^*$ and the asymptotic form of equation~\eqref{eq:scaling form Gv(tau)} is verified : the anticorrelation displays a power law decay $1/\tau^{2}$ (see inset in Fig.~\ref{Fig:G(tau)_simus}) and the exponent $\beta/(\nu z) \simeq 0.50$ at small scale is recovered.
+It is remarkable that the power law behavior $y^{-\beta/\nu z}$ holds for the non connected function $\mathcal{G}(y)+1$ until the time when anticorrelation appears.
 A similar behavior with a crossover from a power law decay to anticorrelation is observed in the experiment.
 However, curves corresponding to different crack speeds are collapsed using $v_d$ instead of $t^* = v_d^{\beta/(\nu z)}$.
 This is also explained by the relation $\mu \sim v_d$ specific to our material.
-Finally, note the anticorrelation at large time scale.
-This is the first time that anticorrelation is predicted and observed in depinning systems at finite drive.
+This is the first time that anticorrelation is predicted and observed in depinning systems at finite drive (see also appendix C \cite{SupMat}).
+At short time the scaling behavior $G_v(\tau) \sim \tau^{-\beta/\nu z}$ holds when $\xi_v$ is large compared to the microscopic scale of the disorder.
+Otherwise a crossover to a different regime, not studied here, should occur at very small scales.
+The power law decay observed here is consistent with the depinning prediction $\tau^{-\beta/\nu z}$ even if $\xi_v$ is of the order of $d_0$.

 \textbf{Discussion} Our findings open new perspectives for the experimental study of disordered elastic interfaces.
 As the correlations of the local velocity display universal features of the depinning even when the driving speed is finite, the critical behavior can be investigated far from the critical point.
 This provides a robust and efficient method to identify the universality class of the transition and to test the relevance of specific depinning models.